thomasWeise/oa_data/README.md

   1.3&nbsp;MB zipped, 2.8&nbsp;MB unzipped.

+### Evolutionary Algorithms (EAs)

+Evolutionary Algorithms (EAs) maintain a population of solutions.
+They start with a population of `mu` random solutions.
+In each iteration, they keep the `mu` best solutions in the population.
+Then they create `lambda` new solutions by applying search operators to them and add them to the population.

+- [`jssp_eanocr_swap2`(jssp/jssp_eanocr_swap2.zip): The results of an [EA without binary operator](https://thomasweise.github.io/moptipy/moptipy.algorithms.html#moptipy.algorithms.ea_without_crossover.EAnoCR)using the [operator `swap2`](https://thomasweise.github.io/moptipy/moptipy.operators.permutations.html#module-moptipy.operators.permutations.op1_swap2) that swaps two (different) job IDs.
+  44.5&nbsp;MB zipped, 93.7&nbsp;MB unzipped.

 ## License

 This dataset is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.